Foursomes of non-related golfers are now allowed to play together at Washington courses

 From the release: “Foursomes are permitted as long as the course determines that foursomes will not create congestion on the course.
 Single players should be asked if they would like to be paired together.”

-It's a major step to allow more golfers onto the course at one time.
-Others states like Oregon, Idaho and Montana have allowed foursomes of non-household members.
+It’s a major step to allow more golfers onto the course at one time.
+Oregon, Idaho and Montana have also allowed foursomes of non-household members.

 There was also an update to the use of power carts, allowing members of the same household to share carts.
 However, there will still be no sharing of power carts for non-related golfers.